Skip to content

 moving to france

 Many are very happy to move to one of their neighboring countries.
 It is due, for example, to the low language barrier and the fact that no residence permit is required within the EU.
-For Germans, for example, it is Switzerland and Austria where most people move.
+For Germans, for example, most people move to Switzerland and Austria.
 It is easy to make connections and find work.
 But what about other European countries?

 Portugal, Spain, and France are top-rated emigration destinations within the EU.
 All three of these European countries are becoming increasingly popular with expatriates yearly, which is not only due to the job situation.
 Cities like Paris, Lisbon, and Madrid offer a multicultural and international environment.
-Even if you might not speak French, Spanish or Portuguese yet, you can get along well with English and sometimes even German in the beginning.
-Spain was the 3rd most popular destination country within Europe last year (2021), France was 4th, and expat communities are growing all the time.
+Even if you might not speak French, Spanish, or Portuguese yet, you can get along well with English and sometimes even German initially.
+Spain was Europe’s 3rd most popular destination country last year (2021), France was 4th, and expat communities are constantly growing.

 #4: Moving to Portugal